matiasal55/matiasal55.github.io/README.md

 <hr>
 :uk:

 Hi.
 My name is Matias and I'm 29.
 I'm studying Web Development Technical and I'm learning some languages and programming tools by my side.
-I have knowledges about Java, HTML, CSS and Javascript and also uso tools like Gulp, Pug, Sass, Babel and Webpack.
-In addition to the technical, I'm studying PHP, Fundamentals of Software Testing (online lessons), NodeJS and Webpack (self-taught).
+I have knowledges about Java, HTML, CSS and Javascript and also uso tools like Pug, Sass and Babel.
+In addition to the technical, I'm studying PHP, Fundamentals of Software Testing (online lessons), NodeJS, Express, MongoDB and Docker (self-taught).

 I have two projects: